abdi388/multi-os-soc-lab/README.md

 The lab is divided into two main parts:
 - 🐧 Linux Auditd Monitoring (this section)
-- 🪟 Windows Sysmon Monitoring (to be added later)
+- 🪟 Windows Sysmon Monitoring (next section)

 ---